xavivars/xv-random-quotes/readme.txt

 Actually, these translations are not updated to the latest version.
 I am looking for new localizers, all languages welcome!

-_Please note:_ the best way to **submit new or updated translations** is to include a direct link to the localization files in a comment to [this post](http://code.italyisfalling.com/stray-random-quotes#comments).
+_Please note:_ the best way to **submit new or updated translations** is to send me a direct link to the localization files in [the contact page](http://xavi.ivars.me/contacta/) of my website.
 This way the files are made available to the users sooner, and without waiting for a new release.

-_Please note:_ If you want to create a localized copy of Stray Random Quotes, consider skipping the help page and translate the rest.
+_Please note:_ If you want to create a localized copy of XV Random Quotes, consider skipping the help page and translate the rest.
 This will save you quite some time.
 The help page has a lot of text.

+== Known Issues ==

+* Search keyword is reset when bulk actions are executed or display criteria is changed.
+* International button labels (search, reset) are not implemented.